-I had a great time exploring and sneakily taking photos – as you’re not technically allowed inside – and then I and Freyja had a wander around the back streets looking for something to eat and settled on an awesome cafe for cocktails and cake.
+I had a great time exploring and sneakily taking photos – as you’re not technically allowed to take them inside – and then Freyja and I had a wander around the back streets looking for something to eat and settled on an awesome cafe for cocktails and cake.
 The servers were hilarious and the experience alone was great, although the cocktails and cake were pretty amazing too!

 We got back on the bus and traveled down to the Musee d’Orsay and explored another art gallery, passing the love locks which have now moved, and seeing the Eiffel Tower for the first time.